Eagle Syndrome Treatment – Surgical and non-surgical approaches

 A CT angiography scan was performed.
 No intraluminal-extraluminal pathologies were detected on the common carotid artery, internal carotid artery, external carotid artery, or intra-cerebral vascular structures during the CT angiography examination.

 No pathologies were found on soft tissues in the extra-vascular region.
 However, the styloid processes were found to be longer than normal when bone structures were examined.
-Also, it was discovered that the left process was adjacent to the internal carotid artery and caused a slight compression on the internal carotid artery.
+Also, it was discovered that the left process was adjacent to the internal carotid artery and caused a slight compression of the internal carotid artery.

 The CT angiography scan was re-performed focusing on the left cervical rotation position considering that the elongated styloid processes might be the cause of vertigo secondary to vascular compression when taking the patient’s complaints and CT angiography findings together.
-As a result, it was observed that the compression on the internal carotid artery became evident.
+As a result, it was observed that the compression of the internal carotid artery became evident.
 Based on the existing finding, the patient was diagnosed with Eagle syndrome aggravating with cervical rotation and was referred for surgery.

 What are we seeing in this image?
 Compression on rotation

 In this image we see a CT venogram 3-D reconstruction showing enlarged styloid bones.
 The image is divided in two with the A image to the left showing an anterior-posterior view.
-To the right in the B side with a lateral view.
+To the right on the B side with a lateral view.

 In this patient, the enlarged styloid did not obstruct the internal jugular vein during the scan when she was supine, but when she was scanned using doppler ultrasound while upright and moving her neck, they both encroached on the carotid sheath.